10 Best Restaurants in Killington, VT (2026 Update)

 • Best known for: Steaks

-The Wobbly Barn Steakhouse has existed since 1963, retains much of its old charm, and is a “go-to” destination on Killington.
+The Wobbly Barn Steakhouse has existed since 1963, retains much of its old charm, and is a “go-to” destination in Killington.

 The Barn was built from the pieces of ten old barns collected from around New England.

 Although renowned for their steaks, focusing on them would do the restaurant an injustice.
-There are no wings on this appetizer menu; instead, you have charred octopus and seared pork belly.
+There are no wings on this appetizer menu; instead, you have more composed steakhouse starters and seasonal options.

 Entrees are very well balanced and offer a good range for people who don’t eat red meat.
-One that caught my eye was the Filet Medallions Oscar, created from lump crab meat, asparagus, béarnaise, and garlic mashed potato.
+Menu items and specials may rotate, but the restaurant continues to focus on hearty steakhouse dining.

 Indeed, if you are in Killington and fancy a steak, you should look up the Wobbly Barn, but it has plenty to offer outside of the steak.